 This might sound like a lack of ‘technical implementation’ of the kind critiqued above, but the truth is that the holdup is much more political: the Malian government seems loathe to actually empower the local institutions it has agreed to implement.
 And although Prime Minister Abdoulaye Idrissa Maiga was drumming up support for a proposed 3.34 billion euro development fund for northern Mali, there is little indication for now that the money would be used as promised, or without creating waste and corruption.

 The lesson is that, to make these agreements work, armed groups have to respect their engagements – but so does the Malian government.
-As such, while the sanctions regime is to create peace in Mali, its weight must be used equally to threaten all spoilers, whether armed groups or the Malian government itself.
+As such, while the sanctions regime is

 The G5 is the solution of choice for France, in particular, to restore stability to the Sahel, and the deadly attack that killed four American and four Nigerien troops on October 4th may make the United States more inclined to support the G5 and its newly-operational Joint Force.
 In Ouagadougou, the French ambassador to Burkina Faso even noted that “we have made the question of the G5 Sahel the priority of our presidency” of the UNSC.